 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they are due.
-The Company manages and mitigates its exposure to liquidity risk though its management of cash, debt and capital program by the use of cash flow forecasts.
+The Company manages and mitigates its exposure to liquidity risk by the use of cash flow forecasts.
 Refer to Note 2.

-The carrying values of the financial liabilities as at March 31, 2020 are as follows:
+The carrying values of the financial liabilities as at March 31, 2021 are as follows:

 (thousands of US Dollars) Carrying amount < 1 year > 1 year

-Trade payables 454 454 -
+Trade payables 320 320 =

-Other payables (1) 404,783 404,783 -
+Other payables (1) 408,447 408,447 -

-(1) Refer to Note 11 for discussion of the components of Other Payables.
+(1) Refer to Note 9 for discussion of the components of Other Payables.

 The global impact of the COVID-19 pandemic has resulted in significant declines in the global stock markets and has resulted in a great deal of uncertainty as to the health of the global economy and volatility in financial markets.
 The potential impact that COVID-19 will have on the Company's business or financial results cannot be reasonably estimated at this time.
-However, any shutdowns requested or mandated by government authorities in response to the outbreak of COVID-19 may have a material impact on the timing of resolutions on the claims and disputes that the Company is a party of.
+However, any lockdowns requested or mandated by government authorities in response to the outbreak of COVID-19 may have a material impact on the timing of resolutions on the claims and disputes that the Company is a party of.